+Bonuses may be contractual, such as sales bonuses for salespeople, or they may be for performance awards.
 Another type of bonus is a special holiday bonus to a group of employees who have met a specific sales or production goal or for overall yearly profitability.

 Deducting Employee Bonuses as a Business Expense

 If you have some cash and expect to make a profit this year, it's a good time to pay bonuses to employees.
-In addition to receiving a tax deduction for these benefit expenses, you also receive much goodwill from employees, especially around the holidays.
+In addition to receiving a business tax deduction for these benefit expenses, you also receive much goodwill from employees, especially around the holidays.

-Bonuses to Employee/Owners
+Bonuses to Business Owners

 Bonuses as Taxable Income to Employees

-Bonuses and Overtime
+Bonuses and "White Collar" Employees

 Changing Employee Withholding for Bonuses